Best Practices for Managing Non-Human Identities

 Simply put, nhis are those digital things that aren't people but still need access – think apps, service accounts, or iot devices.
 They're the workhorses automating stuff and making integrations seamless.

-- They handle automated tasks, making things faster and more efficient, in healthcare it could be medical devices, and in retail, it might be automated inventory systems.
+- They handle automated tasks, making things faster and more efficient.
+In healthcare, nhis could be medical devices that monitor patient vitals and transmit data, or automated systems that manage hospital inventory.
+In retail, it might be automated inventory systems that track stock levels and trigger reorders.

-- They enable connections between different systems and services, like api integrations in finance for secure transactions.
+- They enable connections between different systems and services, like api integrations in finance for secure transactions, or cloud services talking to each other to process data.

 - They're everywhere, especially with the move to the cloud, as mentioned in a blog post by CyberArk, and are only going to get more common.

 So, why should you care?
 Well, these nhis often have crazy high privileges.
+Imagine a service account with administrative access to your entire cloud infrastructure, or an api key that can modify critical databases.
 If they get hacked, it's game over, man, game over.
+We're talking widespread data exfiltration, critical system downtime, or even ransomware deployment that grinds your entire operation to a halt.

 Seven Essential Best Practices for NHI Management